 The Fresno Youth Commission was established in February 2016, thanks to the powerful advocacy efforts of yli’s Boys and Men of Color.
 The story was covered by reporter Laura Baker, of yli’s Fresno youth media hub, the kNOw.

 The establishment of this Youth Commission is HUGE!
 Youth Commissions are the voice of youth in local government.
 A recognized entity of city government, the Fresno Youth Commission is responsible for advising Fresno City Council and the Mayor on policies and laws related to young people.
 The Commission is also charged with providing comments and recommendations on all proposed laws that would primarily affect youth before the council takes any final actions.
 It is a key platform for bringing youth voice to the decision-making table.

-The first Commission, launched in April 2016, was comprised of 16 young people — 2 representatives for each of Fresno’s 7 city council districts, and 2 at-large members appointed by the Mayor.
-Over the past two years, the Commissioners have focused on youth unemployment, garnering major wins for youth and their families.
+The Fresno Youth Commission, first launched in April 2016, is composed of 16 young people — 2 representatives for each of Fresno’s 7 city council districts, and 2 at-large members appointed by the Mayor.
+In the past years, the Commissioners have brought multiple recommendations that have been approved by Fresno City Council and the Mayor.
 These include:

 In recognition of this incredible work, the City of Fresno Youth Commission was selected among Youth Commissions across the state to receive the Helen Putnam award through the California League of Cities in September 2018.

 Commissioners are appointed by the Fresno City Council for 2-year terms.
 Interested Fresno youth, ages 15-21, may apply — positions are currently open.
 All youth are welcome to participate, but only appointed commissioners can vote.
 Commissioners are expected to attend monthly meetings during the school year.
 At least 10 hours of participation in community events is also required.

 **Make sure to select “Fresno Youth Commission” on the dropdown menu.